china-terminator/sine-generator/README.md

 # sine-wave-generator
-Sine wave generator (audio bandwidth) inside internet browser, written in javascript.
+Sine wave generator (within audio bandwidth) is internet browser app, written in javascript.

 Simply download, unpack and open index.html in your browser to view demo.